MoneySavingExpert.com homepage

 ~ beanielou

-Our Trussell Trust spokesperson adds: "Many foodbanks provide carrier bags for people to carry home their emergency food parcels.
+Our Trussell spokesperson adds: "Many foodbanks provide carrier bags for people to carry home their emergency food parcels.
 If you drop off your donation in a carrier bag and leave it, it will be appreciated by the foodbank.
 Equally, if you have a collection of carrier bags at home you don't need anymore, then put them in with your donation and they'll go to good use."

 And what about items for pets?
 Some (but not all) foodbanks accept and distribute pet food.
 Contact your local to ask.